purpledragon-ca/MyPage/_projects/leg_tracker/leg_tracker.md

 - Modified the feature combination used for leg classification.
   The original code used only eight features; we adjusted this set to better separate human legs from noise and other obstacles with our data.
-- Kept the original Kalman filter and inertial tracking logic from the package, using it to maintain stable tracks even with temporary occlusions or measurement noise.
+- Kept the original Kalman filter and motion prediction tracking logic from the package, using it to maintain stable tracks even with temporary occlusions or measurement noise.

 With these modifications, we successfully ran leg tracking on our mobile robot and achieved reliable people detect and avoid crash test.